 This creamy and cheesy pasta with pancetta and peas could be yours in 20 minutes!
 One of our family favourites, it’s a simple but flavourful pasta that’s perfect for weekday dinners.

-It only makes sense to introduce you to one of my favourite pasta recipes that is the next step after the basic cream sauce.
+As I’ve hinted, this is one of my favourite pasta recipes and one that my kids took to from an early age.
 I bring you creamy pasta with pancetta, peas and mint.
 That’s right I said mint.

 Any time I serve this creamy pasta to my guests, I am guaranteed to hear how much they were surprised and delighted by the addition of mint…and PANCETTA.

-The short answer is Pancetta is Italian bacon.
-The long answer is Pancetta is made slightly differently than bacon.
-Both are made from pork belly and while bacon is smoked, pancetta is cured with salt.
+Here is the short answer.
+Pancetta is Italian bacon.
+The long answer is pancetta is made slightly differently than bacon.
+Both are made from pork belly.
+And while bacon is smoked, pancetta is cured with salt.

-You can easily substitute pancetta with bacon but make sure you go for high quality, meaty, thick- sliced bacon.
+You can easily substitute pancetta with bacon but make sure you go for high quality, meaty, thickly sliced bacon.

-Here is a photo of cooked pancetta, not much fat there.
-So if you end up using bacon, discard excess fat to prevent your pasta from becoming too greasy.
+I didn’t end up with a lot of fat from pancetta.
+So if you do use bacon, discard excess fat to prevent your pasta from becoming too greasy.

-As with many Italian dishes, this pasta number is not overloaded with ingredients.
+As with many Italian dishes, this pasta recipe is not overloaded with ingredients.
 Italians really love it simple!
 So the key players here are…

 - short pasta